 Certain fibers work to help slow digestion.
 Slower digestion helps to keep blood-sugar levels from spiking.
 Therefore, fiber helps to decrease the number of fluctuations that occur in the blood sugar levels and helps to regulate illnesses like diabetes.

 With that being said, it is always important to discuss new dietary changes with your veterinarian, particularly when it comes to a dog with existing health issues.
-While many vets prescribe a high-fiber diet to dogs with diabetes, some dogs with the condition benefit from a moderate to low fiber intake.
+While many vets prescribe a high-fiber diet for dogs with diabetes, some dogs with the condition benefit from a moderate to low fiber intake.
 All dogs are different.
 Your veterinarian will be able to guide you in the appropriate direction for your dog's individual needs.

 High fiber dog food doesn't have to be a store-bought brand of pet food.
 In fact, you may have the best luck heading straight to the produce aisle.
-Many fruits and veggies are perfectly safe for Fido and are packed full of fiber that can easily be added to your dog's diet.
+Many fruits and veggies are perfectly safe for Fido and are packed with fiber that can easily be added to your dog's diet.

 For starters, sweet potatoes are a wonderful source of fiber and can provide excellent support for your dog's digestive health.
 In fact, one medium-sized sweet potato contains over 3 grams of dietary fiber.
 The best part?
 Most dogs absolutely love the taste.

 Finally, green beans!
-Green beans make for an excellent source of fiber content for dogs and humans alike.
+Green beans make for an excellent source of fiber for dogs and humans alike.
 Dog owners can steam fresh green beans, let them cool entirely, and then mash them up and add them to the dry dog food.

 Other foods that make for great sources of fiber include:

-Dogs can suffer from constipation just like their owners.
-While we highly recommend first adding a supplement like canned pumpkin, sometimes the dog's digestive tract needs an extra boost to get it moving again.
-Many pet owners have found that adding a laxative such a Miralax can help ease their dog's constipation.
-Other pet owners have found that adding brown rice can do wonders in relieving an upset stomach.
+Just like their owners, dogs can become constipated.
+While we highly recommend first adding a supplement like canned pumpkin, sometimes the dog's digestive tract may need an extra boost to get it moving again.
+Many pet owners have found that adding a laxative, such a Miralax, can help to ease their dog's constipation.
+Other pet owners have found that adding brown rice can do wonders to relieve an upset stomach.
 It is so important to always consult your veterinarian regarding additional fiber supplements, particularly those that are formulated for humans.
 While they may end up working just fine for your dog, it's always better to be safe than sorry.
 The last thing you want is for your dog's constipation to be relieved, only to be confronted by a sudden bout of diarrhea.

-When simply adding a fiber source such as pumpkin or green beans, it is important to know what your choices are and how each can benefit Fido in slightly varying ways.
+When simply adding a fiber source, such as pumpkin or green beans, it is important to know what your choices are, and how each can benefit Fido in slightly varying ways.
 Recognize how your dog would best benefit from each supplement and make a decision based on your dog's needs.

 Your vet may also recommend trying a dry or wet dog food that is high in dietary fiber and lower in protein content.